Human Digestive System: Definition, Function, Types, Examples

 Digestion is a step-by-step process that finally alters food into absorbable nutrients and waste products.

-The stages of digestion are:
+The stages of digestion are divided into:

 Ingestion

-Mixing And Movement
+Mixing and Movement

 Digestion